My review of Museum Hotel Orbeliani, one of the most luxurious boutique hotels in Tbilisi.

 I think the Museum Hotel team have done a great public service by returning this palace house to its former glory.
 If you need evidence of what happens when a building’s heritage is neglected, you need only look next door – another historic residence on Orbeliani Street was recently refurbished, turned into a black box and stripped of all its character and historical value in the process.

-Even the more compact rooms feature a large desk and lots of storage space, while street-facing suites have their own private balconies and leafy views of 9 April Garden.
+Even the more compact rooms feature a large desk and lots of storage space, while street-facing suites have their own private balconies and leafy views of 9 April Garden and the nearby church.
 The hotel only opened its doors in August 2016, so everything is still in flawless condition.